ArifAliNeosoft/Concept-of-Coroutines-and-Flows/Flows_1.md

 >       .collect { print(it) }
 >

+## 2.flowOn and Dispatchers

-.
-By default, code in builders, intermediate operators and the collection itself is performed in the coroutine context that invoked the terminal operator.
+- By default, code in builders, intermediate operators and the collection itself is performed in the coroutine context that invoked the terminal operator.
 This property of flows is called context preservation.

-## 2.flowOn
+- it is fine for fast-running, non-blocking code, but for some long term operations you might want to execute the code in a different Dispatcher, like Default or IO.
+- To change the context, you can use the flowOn() operator

+>
+> withContext(Dispatchers.Main) {
+>   val singleValue = intFlow // will be executed on IO if context wasn't specified before
+>       .map { ... } // Will be executed in IO
+>        .flowOn(Dispatchers.IO)
+>        .filter { ... } // Will be executed in Default
+>        .flowOn(Dispatchers.Default)
+>        .single() // Will be executed in the Main
+> }
+>